 - Audio is also available for the devotional content of some plans.
 Check for an audio icon in plan thumbnails when you search for a plan or filter available plans to display plans with audio

 - Move the slider bar button to navigate to specific verses

 - To adjust volume use the hardware volume buttons on your device or the iOS control center

 - Select the play/pause button to stop audio.
 Note: If the audio panel is not showing, you will need to follow steps 1 and 2 (above) to reopen the panel

-- Select the left/right buttons beside the passage (iPad) or or to either side of the play/pause button or in the bottom menu (iPhone) to skip back/ahead by chapter (audio will always start at the beginning of a chapter)
+- Select the left/right arrows beside the passage (iPad) or to either side of the play/pause button or in the bottom menu (iPhone) to skip back/ahead by chapter (audio will always start at the beginning of a chapter)

 - To change reading speed, select the 1x in the bottom left corner of the audio control panel

 - To set the audio timer, select Timer in the bottom right corner of the audio control panel

 The Bible App does not download audio to your device for playback.
 Instead, it streams the audio from dedicated servers all over the world.
 To ensure the best audio experience possible, we strongly recommend that you connect using WiFi (a wireless network) for listening.
 While the data network for your mobile device may be fast enough, most networks may cause delays or “stuttering".
 Since any change in the network connection can cause an interruption, audio may not work well in a moving vehicle

 If you have a limited data plan with your cell provider, using audio without WiFi could cause you to reach your limit quickly and trigger extra charges.